 What is it about your job that you enjoy?

 I thoroughly enjoy the comradery that is in our business; it brings a very close net family environment.
 Additionally, the wide range of illnesses we see constantly keeps you on your toes.

 Extreme hard work, tenacity to never give up to where you want to be.

 What do you enjoy in your free time?
-Being with my family primarily, I enjoy hiking, camping and working outside.

 Do you have a patient / transport that you feel changed/impacted how you care for your patients today?
 Can you relay that story?

 All transports, military and civilian, I feel we have to constantly adjust to the situation, building on the ones we cared for before, and implementing those lessons and skills learned to adapt to the patient you are caring for at that particular time.